 Brent contracts show the greatest variety, since Brent itself was the marker grade for many years (from about 1987 to 2002 (see 1 below)).
 Most appear as “flat” or fixed price contracts, some as a flat price with a differential but this conceals the way that the flat price is agreed between the two trading counterparties.
 Generally the price agreed today will be based:

-- either upon today’s Dated BFOE (see 2,3 below) price with an element to allow for today’s market structure (backwardation or contango) out to the delivery date, or
+- either upon today’s Dated Brent (see 2,3 below) price with an element to allow for today’s market structure (backwardation or contango) out to the delivery date, or

-- upon the price of a BFO forward month with some element to allow for today’s market structure between the delivery date and the forward month.
-Since today’s dated BFO price depends upon the prices of the forward months, this is essentially the same calculation, just a bit more elaborate.
+- upon the price of a BFOE forward month with some element to allow for today’s market structure between the delivery date and the forward month.
+Since today’s dated BFOE price depends upon the prices of the forward months, this is essentially the same calculation, just a bit more elaborate.

 14 to 21 days is a representative period reflecting the normal time between a Brent dated contract being agreed and the date of delivery.

 - Pages 81 and 119; “Oil Markets & Prices-The Brent Market and The Formation of World Oil Prices” by Paul Horsnell & Robert Mabro .pub Oxford University Press 1993.

 - BFOE replaced BFO in June 2007.
 It added Ekofisk blend crude oil to the blends included in the marker.

 - From 1 January 2018 Troll was added to the basket of BFOE crude grades.
 This change reflected the potential delivery of Troll along with existing BFOE grades.